-Albizu University’s MSESE is a program accredited by the State of Florida Department of Education.
+The Albizu University MSESE program is accredited by the State of Florida Department of Education.

-Courses are delivered in a face-to face, hybrid and online formats to provide you with the flexibility and convenience you may need to meet other life demands.
+Courses are delivered in classroom, hybrid, and online formats to provide you with the flexibility and convenience you need to meet the other demands of life.

-As a graduate of Albizu University’s MSESE Program you will be able to understand the policies, ethics, and procedures of exceptional education within the educational system.
-As a practitioner, you will also be able to engage in curriculum planning, collaboration, consultation, and implementation of policies and /or inclusion techniques and strategies.
+As an MSESE program graduate, you will understand the policies, ethics, and procedures of exceptional education within a school system.
+As a practitioner, you will engage in curriculum planning, collaboration, consultation, and the implementation of policies and inclusion techniques and strategies.

 Graduates of the MSESE program typically find employment as exceptional education teachers in primary, elementary, middle, secondary, alternative, and charter schools and in hospitals, nonprofit agencies, and other specialized centers.
 Other graduates work as consultants or mentors or obtain faculty appointments at higher education institutions.